Musyani67/smart-drying-system-for-sardines/README.md

 - During operation, temperature and humidity are read every second, and weight is checked every two seconds.
 - The fan turns ON if temperature exceeds the max threshold; the heater turns ON if temperature falls below the min threshold.
 - The LCD alternates between showing sensor readings, actuator status, and drying progress.
-- Enter settings mode with the SET button to adjust temperature thresholds using UP/DOWN buttons.
+- Enter settings mode with the SET button to adjust temperature thresholds using UP/DOWN buttons

 ## Getting Started